-At Michael Strembitsky School, we deliver the mandated Alberta Program of Studies for Kindergarten to Grade Nine.
+At Michael Strembitsky School, we deliver the mandated Alberta Program of Studies for Grade Two to Grade Nine.
 Students work in a fully inclusive environment, utilizing the latest resources and technologies.
 In addition to focusing on developing foundational knowledge, skills and attitudes in literacy and numeracy, our teachers seek ways to make connections between the different subject areas.

 Since opening in September 2012, Michael Strembitsky School has developed a vision focused on authentic learning for a 21st century world.
 In an effort to reconceptualize teaching and learning, the Faculty at Michael Strembitsky School focuses on competency development as outlined in Inspiring Education and the Ministerial Order for Student Learning.

 Our students’ learning is enhanced and enriched when they have opportunities to reinforce and apply their learning while working on cross-disciplinary assignments, real-world problems or interesting projects.
 Our projects are an integral part of the learning process.
 Projects focus on student interests and abilities within the context of the mandated curriculum, utilize new technologies, and include the direct teaching of foundational knowledge and skills that students then apply within the context of real world learning and projects.
 By learning through projects that provide meaningful and motivational opportunities to apply their learning, students come to understand their question of “why do I have to learn this?”
 Projects often start with open-ended question(s) that facilitate abstract understanding, inquiry, exploration, problem solving, design challenges, and/or completion of a curricular task.
 We continually seek opportunities to engage parents and the local community as key partners in the learning process.